awsdocs/amazon-ec2-user-guide/doc_source/ec2-best-practices.md

 + Monitor and respond to events\.
 For more information, see [Monitoring Amazon EC2](monitoring_ec2.md)\.

 + Ensure that you are prepared to handle failover\.
 For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance\.
 For more information, see [Elastic Network Interfaces](using-eni.md)\.
-For an automated solution, you can use Auto Scaling\.
+For an automated solution, you can use Amazon EC2 Auto Scaling\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](http://docs.aws.amazon.com/autoscaling/latest/userguide/)\.

 + Regularly test the process of recovering your instances and Amazon EBS volumes if they fail\.